BaiGeiQiShi/MossBenchmark/scripts/README.md

 ①`feat_config` is the input folder for Chisel and Razor, storing configuration files that specify the test cases that need to be passed.

-②The configuration file in `filefeat_config` must conform to the following format:
+②The configuration file in `feat_config` must conform to the following format:

 **File Name:**
 config_a${alpha}.b${beta}.txt (eg, `config_a0.25.b0.3.txt`)